LeChat76/Projet12OC/README.md

 * Run the webserver : `python .\main.py`

 ## Configuration
-* Please replace values in `contants\database.py` with the values of your SQL server:
-    * DB_USER     : use fernet decryptor online https://8gwifi.org/fernet.jsp to generate new one (default = `root`)
-    * DB_PASSWORD : use fernet decryptor online https://8gwifi.org/fernet.jsp to generate new one (default = `Toto1234!`)
+This application need two accounts : `admin_epicevents` and `guest_epicevents`.
+User `admin_epicevents` is used to create table and record when launching the application for the first time.
+User `guest_epicevents` is used to use the database.
+Guest should have restricted access to the database (DROP commands should be fordiben) (both user with password 'Toto1234!' for this demonstration).
+Logged users will be connected to the database with limited MySql account.
+In that way, they could never delete tables or in worst case : the whole database!
+ * from MySql CLI, create database : `CREATE DATABASE epicevents;`
+ * select database                 : `USE epicevents;`
+ * create user `admin_epicevents`  : `CREATE USER 'admin_epicevents' IDENTIFIED BY 'Toto1234!';`
+ * grant all privileges            : `GRANT ALL PRIVILEGES ON epicevents.* TO 'admin_epicevents';`
+ * create user `guest_epicevents`  : `CREATE USER 'guest_epicevents' IDENTIFIED BY 'Toto1234!';`
+ * grant limited privileges        : `GRANT SELECT, INSERT, UPDATE on epicevents.* to 'guest_epicevents';`
+ * update privileges               : `FLUSH PRIVILEGES;`
+You can modify those 2 options if needed:
   * DB_HOST     : the IP Address of the SQL server (if on your own computer, your can use `localhost`)
-    * DB_NAME     : the name of the database you created on your SQL server (for example : `CREATE DATABASE epicevents;`)
+  * DB_NAME     : the name of the database you created on your SQL server

 ## Utilisation
 See bellow all menus available: